ddelong/ddelong.github.io/_posts/2005-12-31-feedflare-rocks.md

 > Displays the Creative Commons license that you may have applied to your feed (or to individual content items).

-I&#8217;ve turned them all on, save the Email Author feature, for obvious reasons.
-I may turn off the comment counter as I think it&#8217;ll cause NetNewsWire to register a change, and therefore mark it as new again.
+I've turned them all on, save the Email Author feature, for obvious reasons.
+I may turn off the comment counter as I think it'll cause NetNewsWire to register a change, and therefore mark it as new again.
 All this for free! <!-- technorati tags start -->

 <p class="tag-description">
   Tags: <a href="http://tagcentral.net/tag/feedburner" rel="tag">feedburner</a>, <a href="http://tagcentral.net/tag/feedflare" rel="tag">feedflare</a>